Ready, Set, Grill

 - Use only charcoal starter fluid to start the fire but never add it or any flammable liquids to a fire that is burning

-- Cool coals completely before you dispose of them in a metal container
+- Cool coals entirely before you dispose of them in a metal container

 For All Grills: